emily-chan/Haskell-Blog/README.md

 [Assignment 1](Assignment1.md) is a walk-through that applies the concepts of recursion and abstract & concrete syntax to create a calculator.
 This requires an installation of BNFC.

+The [Lambda Calculus](Lambda-Calculus.md) page gives an overview, describes the rules, compares syntax, and explains why it is Turing-complete.

 Pages:
 - [Haskell Installation](Haskell-Installation.md)
 - [Functional Programming](Functional-Programming.md)